 4. Be thoughtful about the location of your major equipment.

 There’s just no getting around it, large facilities require large pieces of mechanical equipment.
 And large pieces of mechanical equipment require maintenance and they make noise.

 Since we know that dementia patients do best when a solid routine is followed, it’s important that the design incorporate equipment maintenance practices that minimize disruptions to their daily routine.
 Mechanical equipment should be placed outside of resident rooms when possible.
 Large equipment can be installed in dedicated equipment rooms, behind fences or greenery, and should be selected with reduced sound levels.
 This will keep maintenance personnel out of view of residents, will maintain nicer views from rooms and will reduce noise levels for residents.

 Window treatments that can minimize glare and hot spots, without completely taking away a resident’s view will go a long way in controlling and maintaining thermal comfort.
 Window treatments, like curtains or blinds, should be functional and easy to use.
 Encouraging staff to close curtains at certain times throughout the year will also be helpful in maintaining thermal comfort.

-Maureen Kozel, PE, is a Senior Mechanical Engineer with Progressive AE.
-With more than 10 years’ experience in the industry, Maureen provides clients with expert HVAC guidance and also acts as a project manager for engineering-lead projects.
+Maureen Kozel, PE, is a Principal and Senior Mechanical Engineer.
+Maureen provides clients with expert HVAC guidance and also acts as a project manager for engineering-lead projects.

 - ASHREA (2004) ANSI/ASHRAE Standard 55-2004, Thermal Environmental Conditions for Human Occupancy, Atlanta, GA, USA, American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc.